cpsource/dibit/README.md

 of information has a certain bit distance to the next bit of relevant information.

-For example, if a byte were encoded to a byte, each bit couldn’t be farther away to the next bit of information than seven bits.
+For example, if a byte were encoded to a byte, each bit couldn't be farther away from the next bit of information than seven bits.

 With AES-128, each bit can only get a maximum distance of 127 bits away.